thibaut-probst/mtgdeckbuild/README.md

                         Website data source to use (mtgtop8 or mtgdecks ; default: mtgtop8) --top-archetypes TOP_ARCHETYPES, -t TOP_ARCHETYPES
-                        The number of top archetypes to parse (default: all archetypes) --details, -d         Print deck with details: sections and number of decks using each card --competitive-only, -c
+                        The number of top archetypes to parse (default: all archetypes) --decks DECKS, -d DECKS
+                        The maximum number of decks to analyze (default: 25) --print-details, -p   Print deck with details: sections and number of decks using each card --competitive-only, -c
                         Only consider competitive decks (only for MTGTOP8) --name NAME, -n NAME  Only consider decks including given deck name (only for MTGTOP8)